 Course work in the Equine Science Degree focuses on the physiological and behavioral science aspects of the horse and related industry professions.
 The curriculum also prepares students for further academic study and transfer of credits toward a bachelor's degree in an equine or Agriculture related degrees.
-Coursework may also be applied to any of the other certificates offered as well as the Equine Business Mgt.
-AAS Degree.
-Some of the careers available to graduates include Vet Technician, Breeding Farm/ General Farm Mgt., Training/Riding Instructor, College Professor/Instructor, Extension Horse Specialist, and Ag.
+Some of the careers available to graduates include Vet Technician, Breeding Farm/General Farm Mgt., Training/Riding Instructor, College Professor/Instructor, Extension Horse Specialist, and Ag.
 Agent, and Equine Pharmaceuticals, Equine Nutritionist and related Industry Retail/Sales.